tamino-martinius/meteor-smart-record/README.md

 `0.0.3` `2016-02-10`

+* Has Many scopes are now functions instead of properties to be consistent with custom scopes.
+* Added todos example.
-* Added functions for default values
+* Added functions for default values:

   ~~~js
   List = class List extends SmartModel {
     static schema() {